edoermini/gonmap/README.md

 import "github.com/MrRadix/gonmap"
 ```

-### Package gonmap provides an efficient API that interfaces go programs with nmap binary
+### Package gonmap provides an efficient and simple API for nmap

+Nmap binary it's required for module work\, download it from https://nmap\.org/download\.html

 For every scan it's necessary define a scan with: